adrianomarino1992/web_api_base/readme.md

     public override async ConfigureAsync(appConfig: IApplicationConfiguration): Promise<void>
     {
         this.UseCors();

-        //DI AddScoped, AddTransient and AddSingleton
         appConfig.AddScoped(SampleServiceAbstract, SampleService);
         appConfig.AddScoped(GenericService) // will register for all generic type arguments

-       //will register only for GenericService<User>.
-We need use  @InjectTypeArgument(User) on dependecy
-       //to work fine
-       //appConfig.AddGenericScoped(GenericService, User)

-       //will register only for GenericService<User>.
-We need use  @InjectTypeArgument(User) on dependecy
-       //to work fine
-       //appConfig.AddGenericScoped(GenericService, undefined, undefined, typeArgument =>
-       //{
-       //   here we can determine how to create the instance.
-We have access of type argument on typeArgument
-       //   argument.
-After this function execution, the instance will pass for DI pipeline to get all
-       //   dependecies
-       //})
         this.UseControllers();

     }